Boukos/cse330_su2013/mod3/README.md

 mod 3
 group portion:
-    -create a news website that uses a MySQL database to store data.
+    -create a news website that uses a MySQL database to store data with the ability to:

-    -ability to:

       -register users
       -login/logout